-There is an appropriately designed monitoring system in place for the three seabird species that ensures limited potential for bias to exist in catch information.
-It is noted that while there is some underreporting of bycatch in logbooks, these data are not used to estimate seabird bycatch in the UoA, or in population estimates more widely.
-Information on fishing effort, which is used to raise catch estimates, is verified by the management agency and considered to be reliable.TG2 is met for Atlantic puffin and long tailed duck.
+There is an appropriately designed monitoring system in place for the three seabird species that ensures limited potential for bias to exist in catch information, including seabird bycatch data.
+It is noted that while there is some underreporting of seabird bycatch in logbooks, these data are not used to estimate seabird bycatch in the UoA, or used to estimate seabird populations more widely.
+Information on fishing effort, which is used to estimate fishery-level catch (including seabird bycatch), is verified by the management agency and considered to be reliable.TG2 is met for Atlantic puffin and long tailed duck.
 However, some possible areas of bias are not fully explored, including the possibility for observer bias arising in those vessels fitted with electronic monitoring equipment.
 TG3 is not met.
 For common guillemot, there is possibility for observation bias in catch information due to misidentification in video footage.
-A study has identified a significant measuring error, although its effect on catch estimates have not been investigated in detail.
-However, it is possible to anticipate its approximate effect on underestimating catches.
+A study has identified a significant measuring error, although its effect on the catch estimates for this species have not been investigated in detail.
+However, it is possible to anticipate its approximate effect on underestimating guillemot bycatch estimates.
 TG1 is met for common guillemot.